0x841/re-window.vim/README.md

 # Re-window.vim
 This plugin reopens the last closed window.

-This is released under the MIT License, see LICENSE.txt.
+This is released under the MIT License, see LICENSE .

 # Usage
 You can reopen the last closed window by `:call rewindow#reopen_window([split_way_id])`.